hashim1sharif/DevOps-Journey/Terraform/README.md

 That means to create some sort of classification some sort of standard process by which you can interact with those things.
 Terraform allows you to difine a file a blueprint of how you want your infrastructure to look.

+            Infrastructure Orchestration

+ Automates how servers, networks, and systems are created and connected — like building the stage.
+ (Example tools: Terraform, CloudFormation)

+            Configuration Management

+Automates how each server is set up and maintained — like tuning the instruments.
+ (Example tools: Ansible, Puppet, Chef)

 ![iamge alt](https://github.com/hashim1sharif/DevOps-Journey/blob/88e257d9a3a9f84906303913bd6cdbb3a34a9f97/Screenshot%202025-10-17%20152858.png)